Intel: Major competitors

 Intel's competitors in PC chipsets included AMD, VIA Technologies, Silicon Integrated Systems, and Nvidia.
 Intel's competitors in networking include NXP Semiconductors, Infineon, Broadcom Limited, Marvell Technology Group and Applied Micro Circuits Corporation, and competitors in flash memory included Spansion, Samsung Electronics, Qimonda, Kioxia, STMicroelectronics, Micron, SK Hynix, and IBM.

 The only major competitor in the x86 processor market is AMD, with which Intel has had full cross-licensing agreements since 1976: each partner can use the other's patented technological innovations without charge after a certain time.
 However, the cross-licensing agreement is canceled in the event of an AMD bankruptcy or takeover.

 Some smaller competitors, such as VIA Technologies, produce low-power x86 processors for small factor computers and portable equipment.
 However, the advent of such mobile computing devices, in particular, smartphones, has led to a decline in PC sales.
-Since over 95% of the world's smartphones currently use processors cores designed by Arm, using the Arm instruction set, Arm has become a major competitor for Intel's processor market.
-Arm is also planning to make attempts at setting foot into the PC and server market, with Ampere and IBM each individually designing CPUs for servers and supercomputers.
+Since over 95% of the world's smartphones currently use processors cores designed by Arm, using the ARM instruction set, Arm has become a major competitor for Intel's processor market.
+Arm is also planning to make attempts at entering the PC and server market, with Ampere and IBM each individually designing CPUs for servers and supercomputers.
 The only other major competitor in processor instruction sets is RISC-V, which is an open source CPU instruction set.
 The major Chinese phone and telecommunications manufacturer Huawei has released chips based on the RISC-V instruction set due to US sanctions against China.

 Intel has been involved in several disputes regarding the violation of antitrust laws, which are noted below.

 Manufacturing

-Intel has self-reported that they have wafer fabrication plants in the United States, Ireland, and Israel.
-They have also self-reported that they have assembly and testing sites mostly in China, Costa Rica, Malaysia, and Vietnam, and one site in the United States.
+Intel has wafer fabrication plants in the United States, Ireland, and Israel.
+It also has assembly and testing sites in China, Costa Rica, Malaysia, and Vietnam, and one site in the United States.

 Intel's ability to design and manufacture its own chips is considered a rarity in the semiconductor industry, as most chip designers do not have their own production facilities and instead rely on contract manufacturers (e.g. TSMC, Foxconn and Samsung), as AMD and Nvidia do.